Types Of Yoga Practice

 Vinyasa or Power Yoga

-Power yoga is highly active and does not keep to the same pose sequence like ashtanga.
+Power yoga is highly active like ashtanga but does not keep to the same pose sequence (the primary series) that ashtanga does.
 The style and movements of your class can be vastly different depending on the teacher.
 This style is far removed from the classical styles of yoga but can be a great workout.

-For more weird and wonderful types of yoga check out this post.
+For some weird and wonderful types of yoga check out this post.